 Impact of effective communication on organizational performance

-Once someone starts acting differently, more openly, everyone will begin to notice the difference.
-It’s why any change toward a more approachable work environment is always good news.
+Once someone starts acting differently, everyone will begin to notice the difference more openly.
+It's why any change toward a more approachable work environment is always good news.

-Managing a company’s PR image is far more difficult if employees are dissatisfied with how they are treated.
+Managing a company's PR image is far more difficult if employees are dissatisfied with their treatment.
 Even if you have journalistic or publication connections for good PR, disgruntled workers and ex-staff can speak against your business.

 This is why fostering a positive working environment with good communication is essential from day one.
 Don't burn bridges and enable employees to speak their minds on important company issues and development initiatives.

-Mistakes in facilitating an effective communication in the workplace
+Mistakes in facilitating effective communication in the workplace

-- Forcing top-down change is wrong – employee feedback and cooperation during the change is important.
+1. Forcing top-down change is wrong – employee feedback and cooperation during the change are important.

-Top-down employee communication management, especially in large enterprises, is not a good idea.
-It’s best to facilitate bottom-up feedback as much as possible.
-This will give employees agency and autonomy, making sure that their voices are heard.
+Top-down employee communication management is not a good idea, especially in large enterprises.
+It's best to facilitate bottom-up feedback as much as possible.
+This will give employees agency and autonomy, ensuring their voices are heard.

 Effective communication is fostered through communication skills development.
 You can invite coaches, trainers, and HR agencies to train your staff.
 This is an excellent solution if you don't have dedicated HR staff to onboard.

-- Asking employees to change their work and communication habits overnight – change is a slow process.
+4. Asking employees to change their work and communication habits overnight is a slow process.

-- Failing to recognize and acknowledge the efforts everyone is making to make the communication change.
+5. Failing to recognize and acknowledge everyone is making to make the communication change.

-The answer to the question of why effective communication is important in the workplace is a simple one.
+The answer to why effective communication is important in the workplace is a simple one.
 Employees who are heard and understood are far more likely to give their all to a company.